 Lifestyle25 July 2021

-The pearl of the Aegean, Greece, which fascinates people with its historical, cultural, and natural beauties; A unique country adorned with the texture of ancient times, which archeology, history, art, and philosophy lovers should definitely visit.
-Greece, which is among the countries that holiday lovers frequently prefer, increases its touristic popularity every year.
-So, what are the most beautiful activities that must be done in Greece, which is full of all these beauties?
+The pearl of the Aegean, Greece, which fascinates people with its historical, cultural and natural beauties; A unique country adorned with the texture of ancient times, which lovers of archeology, history, art and philosophy must visit.
+Greece, the neighboring country, which is among the countries that holiday lovers frequently prefer, increases its touristic popularity every year.
+So, what are the must-do activities in Greece, which is full of all these beauties?
 We will now take a look at the answer to this question.

-Acropolis Tour: We put the Acropolis, where you can watch the silhouette of the capital Athens with all its beauty, at the top of the list of things to do in Greece.
-Revealing the fascinating beauties of Ancient Greece, the Acropolis is a candidate to be the first stop of travelers coming to Greece.
+We put the Acropolis, where you can watch the silhouette of the capital Athens in all its beauty, at the top of the list of things to do in Greece.
+Revealing the fascinating beauties of Ancient Greece, the Acropolis deserves to be the first stop for travelers coming to Greece.
 A series of monuments or structures from ancient times are called the Acropolis.
 The most examples of these ruins, which mean a high city, are found in Athens, which was the capital city in the Ancient Greek period.
 It is possible to see works such as the Parthenon, the Temple of Athena, the Erechtheion and the Propylaion on the Acropolis in Athens.
 If you like historical excursions, a trip to the Acropolis will be the perfect choice for you.

-Climbing Olympos: Olympos, which can be counted among the unique reflections of Greek mythology, is one of the most famous mountains in the world.
+Olympos, which can be counted among the unique reflections of Greek mythology, is one of the most famous mountains in the world.
 It is also the highest mountain in Greece.
 Mount Olympus is known in Greek mythology as the seat of Zeus and the place where Hades ruled the Underworld.
 The mountain, which is also very rich in terms of biodiversity, has been selected as the World Biosphere Reserve.
 It is very difficult to reach the summit of Olympos, which is 263 km from the capital of the country and 78 km from Thessaloniki.
-Those who dare to engage in this tiring yet enjoyable activity can also dream about the legends about the mountain.
+Those who dare to do this strenuous but enjoyable activity can also dream about the legends about the mountain.
 Climbing Mount Olympus will be very exciting for those who love nature sports and are interested in mountaineering.

-Santorini Architecture: Fascinating with its unique architecture, Santorini is among the places preferred by couples, especially on their honeymoon.
-The azure sea shimmering in the hot sun adorned with magnificent churches and traditional Cycladic houses, Santorini offers picturesque views.
+Fascinating with its unique architecture, Santorini is among the places preferred by couples especially on their honeymoon.
+The azure sea shimmering under the hot sun, adorned with magnificent churches and traditional Cycladic houses, Santorini offers picturesque views.

-Delphi: Delphi has the reputation of being a UNESCO World Heritage Site as well as one of the top tourist destinations in Greece.
-Located on the sides of Mount Parnassus, Delphi was a popular pilgrimage site in the olden days, when people came to pay their respects to Apollo, the ancient Greek god of healing, music, light, and prophecy.
-Delphi is located about 180 kilometers from the capital Athens, so this is a good place to come if you want to get out of the city and explore a different part of Greece.
+In addition to being a UNESCO World Heritage Site, Delphi is also one of the most popular tourist destinations in Greece.
+Delphi, located on the sides of Mount Parnassus; It was a popular pilgrimage site in the old days when people came to pay their respects to Apollo, the ancient god of healing, music, light and prophecy.
+Delphi is located approximately 180 kilometers from the capital Athens.
+So if you want to get out of the city and explore a different part of Greece, this is a good place to come.

-Samaria Pass: Located on the stunning island of Crete, the Samaria Gorge is a must-visit for any nature lover coming to Greece.
+Located on the stunning island of Crete, the Strait of Samaria is a must-visit for any nature lover coming to Greece.
 The gorge spans 16 kilometers, although parts of it are only 4 meters wide.
 Various hikes are available on the gorge, but it can take up to seven hours if you want to walk the entire section.

-Epidaurus Theatre: The Epidaurus Theater in the Argolis region in Epidaurus is a ceremonial space dedicated to the famous medicine god Asklepios.
-The Asklepios Sanctuary is located next to the theater, and you can visit both at the same time.
-The theater is a historical monument from the 4th century, and you can imagine sitting on the stone benches and watching a show here in the old years.
+In Epidaurus, the Epidaurus Theater in the Argolis region is a ceremonial site dedicated to the famous medicine god Asklepios.
+The Asclepius Sanctuary is located next to the theatre.
+So you can visit both at the same time.
+The theater is known as a historical monument from the 4th century.
+You can imagine sitting on these stone benches and watching a show here in the old days.

-Melissani Cave: Near Karavomilo is Melissani Cave, a steep cave known for its beauty.
-The cave, which is about 4 kilometers long, was formed due to water eroding soft rocks for centuries.
+Near Karavomilo is Melissani Cave, a steep cave known for its beauty.
+The cave, which is about 4 kilometers long, was formed as a result of water eroding soft rocks for centuries.
 Inside the cave is the equally famous Lake Melissani, an underground water body discovered in 1951.
 The cave is dedicated to Peri Melissani, who gave the cave its name in ancient times.
-You can descend into the cave through a tunnel and then go out to the lake and boat through the turquoise waters.
+You can descend into the cave through a tunnel and then go out to the lake and glide through the turquoise waters.